Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/README.md

 ```

 ## Step 7: Management UI
-For this step, we decided to use Portainer as the management interface for our Docker infrastructure.
-Portainer is an open-source Docker container management solution that provides a simple and intuitive web interface for managing and monitoring all of your Docker infrastructure.
+For this step, we choosed to use Portainer as the management interface for our Docker infrastructure.
+Portainer is an open-source Docker container management solution that provides a easy and intuitive web interface for managing and monitoring all of your Docker infrastructure.

-To integrate Portainer into our project, we added a Portainer container to our docker-compose.yml file:
+To integrate Portainer into our project , we added a Portainer container to our docker-compose.yml file:

 ```
 portainer: